 The company specialise in polymeric coatings, chosen from a wide range of resorbable and non-resorbable materials.
 Coating formulation can be tailored to the application, in terms of thickness, surface finish, surface properties, degradation etc. Mechanical performance is customised through the choice of materials and processing techniques, to create coatings that can act as an active or passive layer.
-Material characterisation and quality control are achieved using I.V. analysis, coating distribution evaluation, and residual moisture testing.
+Material characterisation and quality control are achieved using non-contact thickness measurement, I.V. analysis, coating distribution evaluation, and residual moisture testing.

 Hydrophilic coatings are used by Aran Biomedical to create a lubricious surface for implantable devices.
 The principle benefit of a lubricious coating is to substantially reduce surface friction, facilitating implant delivery and deployment, while additional benefits may be recognised in-vivo, such as reduced potential for tissue damage, lower bacterial adherence or biofilm formation.